Hydrangea macrophylla: Description

-Hydrangea macrophylla is native to East Asia.
-It is reported from seaside habitats as well as mountains in Japan, from Honshu southwards.
-This species has naturalized in China, Korea, Siberia, New Zealand and the Americas.
-It is an invasive species in the Azores and Madeira archipelagos.
+In cultivation as an ornamental plant, numerous variants have been developed as cultivars; in most of these (over 500 cultivars), the small central flowers replaced by large, sterile or mostly sterile tetramerous flowers, the inflorescence forming a hemisphere or a whole sphere rather than in a flat plane.
+These cultivar groups are known as "mophead" or "hortensia" hydrangeas.
+These large flowers have colours ranging from pale pink to red, fuchsia, purple, to blue.
+A much smaller cultivar group (over 20 cultivars), known as "lacecap" hydrangeas, retain the natural form of flat flowerheads with small flowers surrounded by a halo of large sterile flowers, but varying from the wild plants in more intense colours.
+Some cultivars (possibly many, and particularly those selected for greater cold tolerance) derive from hybrids between Hydrangea macrophylla and Hydrangea serrata, the hill hydrangea of the mountains of Japan.

-Colors and soil acidity
+Colour and soil acidity

-Hydrangea macrophylla blooms can be blue, red, pink, light purple, or dark purple.
-The color is affected by soil pH.
-An acidic soil (pH below 7) will usually produce flower color closer to blue, whereas an alkaline soil (pH above 7) will produce flowers more pink.This is caused by a color change of the flower pigments in the presence of aluminium ions which can be taken up into hyperaccumulating plants.
+The flowers of Hydrangea macrophylla cultivars can be blue, red, pink, light purple, or dark purple.
+The colour is affected by soil pH.
+An acidic soil (pH below 7) will usually produce a flower colour closer to blue, whereas an alkaline soil (pH above 7) will produce flowers of a pink, or even a red colour.
+This is caused by a colour change of the flower pigments in the presence of aluminium ions which can be taken up into hyperaccumulating plants.
+Scientists do not understand why this happens, whether it is due to predation or to attract pollinators.

-Landscaping

-In climates where Hydrangea macrophylla flowers, place in a mixed shrub border or at the back of a flower bed.
-Its rich foliage and large size make it a wonderful background for white or light colored flowers, even tall growing perennials and annuals.
-In warm climates H. macrophylla is good for adding a splash of early summer color to shady areas and woodland gardens.
-Minimal pruning is recommended for most prolific flowering.
-Flowers are easily air dried and are long lasting.

-While Hydrangea macrophylla is not considered a particularly difficult plant to grow, it may fail to flower.
-This may be due to cold winter damage to the flower buds, not getting enough sunlight, too much nitrogen fertilizer, or pruning at the wrong time of year.

-H. macrophylla forms flower buds in late summer.
-As a result, pruning in late summer, fall or winter could remove potential flowers.

 Chemistry

 Phyllodulcin, hydrangenol, and their 8-O-glucosides, and thunberginols A and F can be found in H. macrophylla.
 Thunberginol B, the dihydroisocoumarins thunberginol C, D and E, the dihydroisocoumarin glycosides thunberginol G 3'-O-glucoside and (−)-hydrangenol 4'-O-glucoside and four kaempferol and quercetin oligoglycosides can be found in Hydrangeae Dulcis Folium, the processed leaves of H. macrophylla var. thunbergii.
 The leaves also contain the stilbenoid hydrangeic acid.

-The various colors, such as red, mauve, purple, violet and blue, in H. macrophylla are developed from one simple anthocyanin, delphinidin 3-glucoside (myrtillin), which forms complexes with metal ions called metalloanthocyanins.
+The various colours, such as red, mauve, purple, violet and blue, in H. macrophylla are developed from one simple anthocyanin, delphinidin 3-glucoside (myrtillin), which forms complexes with metal ions called metalloanthocyanins.

 Lunularic acid, lunularin, 3,4′-dihydroxystilbene and a glycoside of lunularic acid have been found in the roots of H. macrophylla.

 Hydrangine is another name for the coumarin umbelliferone, and may be responsible for the possible toxicity of the plant.